A time- and space-optimal algorithm for the many-visits TSP: Improved algorithms for the Many-Visits TSP

 The correctness of the algorithm is immediate: from Lemma~\ref{lem3} it follows that all $C_T$'s considered are valid (connected, and with degrees matching the required multiplicities), and by Lemma~\ref{lem2}, the optimal tour $C$ must be considered during the execution.

 The iteration of Line 1 requires us to enumerate all labeled trees with vertex set $V$.
 There are~$n^{n-2}$ such trees~\cite{Cayley1889}, and standard techniques can be used to enumerate them with a constant overhead per item (see e.g.\ Kapoor and Ramesh~\cite{KapoorRamesh1995}).
-For each considered tree we orient the edges in a unique way (away from $r$).
+For each considered tree we orient the edges in a unique way, away from $r$.

 Let $T$ be the current tree.
-In Line 2 we find a minimum cost directed multigraph~$X$, with given out-degree and in-degree sequence (such as to extend $T$ into a valid tour).
+In Line 2 we find a minimum cost directed multigraph~$X$, with given out-degree and in-degree sequence, such as to extend $T$ into a valid tour.
 If, for some vertex $i$, it holds that $\din_T(i) > k_i$ or $\dout_T(i) > k_i$, we proceed to the next spanning tree, since the current tree cannot be extended to a valid tour.
 Observe that this may happen only if $k_i < n-1$, for some $i \in V$.
 Otherwise, we find the optimal $X$ by solving a transportation problem in polynomial time.
 Throughout the execution we remember the best tour found so far, which we output in the end.
 We describe next the transportation subroutine, which is common to all our algorithms, and is essentially the same as in the Cosmadakis-Papadimitriou algorithm.

 \paragraph*{The transportation problem.} The subproblem we need to solve is finding a minimum cost directed multigraph $X$ over vertex set $V$, with given out-degree and in-degree requirements.
 We can map this problem to an instance of the Hitchcock transportation problem~\cite{Hitchcock1941}, where the goal is to transport a given amount of goods from $N$ warehouses to $M$ outlets with given pairwise shipping costs.
-(This is a special case of the more general min-cost max-flow problem.)
+Note that this is a special case of the more general min-cost max-flow problem~\cite{EdmondsKarp1970}.